Portage's First Family Fun & Wellness Fair - PortageOnline.com

 This Saturday in Portage la Prairie's the day for our first-ever Family Fun and Wellness Fair.
 It's taking place in the Heritage Square parking lot behind Shoppers Drug Mart from 11:00 a.m. until 1:30.
 It's hosted by Shoppers Drug Mart in Portage, the Portage Community Revitalization Corporation, and Accu-Chek.

 "We came up with the idea about six or eight months ago," says Shoppers Drug Mart pharmacist owner Glen Pauch.
-"I just tossed out the idea to Stephanie (McKim of Portage Community Revitalization Corporation) and rolled with it from there.
+"I just tossed out the idea to Stefanie (McKim of Portage Community Revitalization Corporation) and rolled with it from there.
 I'm really excited.
 There are a lot of different people involved now, and a lot of different vendors.
 So, it's a good opportunity for people to get out and learn a little bit about their health."

 Pauch says they wanted to do something in the city that tied health together with some fun.
 As a result they got a great response from several people including dieticians, vendors, and reps from Southern Health-Santé Sud.
 You'll be able to have fun and ask a lot of questions to those representing various services of health.